Canon M6 versus Canon T7i

 |Canon M3 (⇒ lft | rgt)||no||no||3.0||1040||tilting||YES||4000||4.2||5||no|

 So how do things add up?
-Which of the two cameras – the Canon M6 or the Canon T7i – has the upper hand?
-The listing below highlights the relative strengths of the two models.
+Is the Canon M6 better than the Canon T7i or vice versa?
+Below is a summary of the relative strengths of each of the two contestants.

 - Faster burst: Shoots at higher frequency (9 vs 6 flaps/sec) to capture the decisive moment.